-Integrating AWS and Contentful begins by setting up a S3 bucket on AWS.
-Below are screenshots that show how a S3 bucket being created via the AWS console:
+Integrating AWS and Contentful begins by setting up an S3 bucket on AWS.
+Below are screenshots that show how an S3 bucket is created via the AWS console:

-Create bucket >
+Create bucket ×

-1 Name and region 2 Configure options (3) Set permissions Review
+1 Name and region 2 Configure options 3 Set permissions Review

 Name and region

-Bucket name ()
+Bucket name 📵

-mestaassuol
+mysfbackup

 Region

-Asia Pasific (Sydney) ~
+Asia Pasifio (Sydney) ~

-Copy settings from an existing ; bucket
+Copy settings from an exist ting bucket

-Hou have no buckets0 Buckets ×.
+Hou have no buckets0 Bucket 3 ×.

-Cri ta:o Cancel Next
+Create Gancel Next